jacobdweightman/comp225-assassin/README.md

 ## Getting Started

+### To run in the Expo client:

+1. Make sure the dependencies are installed by running `npm install` in the project root directory

+2. Install the Expo app on the test device

+3. Start the Expo dev tools by running the following command from the application directory

+4. Open the app on the phone by scanning the displayed QR code!

 ### To build our project to Android:

 1. Navigate to the project directory and sign in using: